Based on an article by Richard Martin, 2014

 What to Expect

 First of all, expect a lot of people!
-We anticipate over 400 people at WordCamp Ottawa 2014.
-With this number of people, you will have ample opportunity to network with like-minded folks.
+We’re planning to host more than 300 WordPress bloggers, designers, developers and entrepreneurs at WordCamp Ottawa 2016.
+With so many people, you will have ample opportunity to network with like-minded folks.
 Make a point of mixing with people—both attendees and speakers.

 Second, expect to learn a lot about WordPress.
 There are three tracks targeted at different expertise levels, and each track has multiple sessions.